 Property condition report

 The Property Condition Report outlines the contents and condition of the property at the beginning of the tenancy.
 It can indicate anything that is broken or in poor condition, (e.g. cracked sink in the bathroom; stained carpet in bedroom two; broken light fitting in kitchen etc.).

-If you are a boarder/lodger and have completed a Property Condition Report to protect yourself, but the owner or agent won't sign the document, you can ask someone else to sign it, but this must be someone who has seen any damage as listed.
-Take photographs of any damage to support your comments of any damage.
+If you are a boarder/lodger we suggest you compile a Property Condition Report to protect yourself.
+If the owner or agent won't sign the document, you can ask someone else to sign it; this must be someone who has seen any damage as listed.
+Photographs of the damage will help support your claims of any damage.